diyhue/diyHue/README.md

 ## GENERIC PWM LIGHTS:

 Most of wifi bulbs and strip controllers from the market are esp8266 based and control the brightness of leds using pwm.
-The only real difference from them is the order of output pins.
+The only real difference from them is the number/order of the output pins.
 If you intend to buy some cheap wifi bulbs/strips and want to use this project you will need to check how hard is to flash the firmware in that light.
 So far i use only "Color Dreams" wifi bulbs and i was not able to flash the firmware easy using external serial adapter connected directly to ESP8266 pins.
 However for me was not that hard to replace the SPI flash chip from these bulbs with ones already flashed on WEMOS d1 mini pro, but i have some electronics skills and was not first time when i replace an SOT8 chip.

 #### Options in skeches:
  - ```lightsCount x ``` //number of emulated lights per strip, available only for neopixels stript